kevin-montrose/Sigil/README.markdown

 Be aware that these features are meant as debugging aids, and their contents and the formatting of said contents may change at any time.

+###Non-Generic Interface

+The normal Sigil interface is generic, allowing many type constraints to be enforced at compile time.
+For cases where a type isn't available at compile time all Sigil methods with generic parameters have overrides that take a `System.Type` directly.

+When a delegate's type is not known at compile time, use the `Sigil.NonGeneric.Emit` class.
+It exposes the same interface as `Sigil.Emit<DelegateType>`, but takes types directly instead of via generic parameters.

+Using the generic version of Sigil when possible is strongly recommended.

 ###Disassembly

 The `Disassembler<DelegateType>` adds limited support for disassembling .NET delegates starting with Sigil 3.0.0.